Professional AssociationsProfessional Associations: ACM | IEEE | IEEE Computer Society

 Prior to taking on these roles, he led the Security and Privacy departments at IBM's Thomas J. Watson Research Center for several years.
 He continues to work with those teams and the teams at IBM's worldwide labs as well as with IBM's product, services, and sales organizations.
 He holds several US and European patents and has several publications from his work at IBM and Polytechnic University.

 Palmer is a member of the US Department of Homeland Security's Data Privacy and Integrity Advisory Committee and a member of the Armed Forces Communications and Electronics Association's Cyber Committee.
 He is also a member of the editorial boards for the IEEE Computer Society's Security & Privacy Magazine and the International Journal of Information and Computer Security.
 He was also an adjunct professor of computer science at Polytechnic University from 1993 to 1997.
 He was named a Distinguished Engineer of the ACM in 2006, and is also a member of the IEEE and IEEE Computer Society.
-In 2009 he was named a member of the IBM Academy of Technology.

 He has a Ph.D. in Computer Science, Polytechnic University, Brooklyn, NY, 1994, Dissertation title: An Approach to a Problem in Network Design Using Genetic Algorithms”, M.S. in Computer Science, Tulane University, New Orleans, LA, 1984, and B.S. in Computer Science, Oklahoma State University, Stillwater, OK, 1978.